PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

     > please let me know if that is not the case.
     >
     > Everything you need to get started is listed in your onboarding issue:
     > [Insert link].
-To access this issue, please
-    > let People Ops know your GitLab.com account.
+People Ops will send you an invitation to join the GitLab-com group in order to view the issue.
 If you already have an account
     > and want to separate work / personal handles on GitLab.com, you can make a
     > new account with your GitLab email address as the primary.
 Make sure that your
     > GitLab.com profile includes first and last name so e-mail notifications arrive correctly.